Paul-Surridge/Cloud-Java-Development/README.md

 <h1>Cloud Java Development</h1>

-Please find a repository containing the following:
+Please find a repository containing the following folders:

 	1. Projects			x3 java projects for review
 	2. Screenshots			Screenshots of the x3 java projects and those from previous employer